A year after Thai coup, stability trumps growth for business

 MISSED OPPORTUNITY

-Record-high household debt has hurt consumption and Thailand's export-driven economy is suffering as the economy of top trade partner China slows.
+Domestic consumption is hobbled as Thai households are saddled with record-high debt and the export-driven economy is suffering as its biggest trade partner, China, grows at its slowest pace in 25 years.

-Thailand downgraded its growth forecasts on Monday by 0.5 percentage points to 3.0 to 4.0 percent for the year.
-Prayuth said on Friday his government would "try its best" to help the economy.
+Thailand downgraded its growth forecasts on Monday by 0.5 percentage points to 3.0 to 4.0 percent for the year, but the country's central bank governor said last week that even 3 percent expansion in 2015 would be "a challenge".

 For some analysts, the junta has missed the opportunity to use its almost untrammelled power to drive through investment and economic reforms.

-"Expectations were high when the military took over that they could kick-start spending quickly," said Bill Diviney, an economist at Barclays in Singapore.
+"Expectations were high when the military took over that they could kick-start spending quickly, but this has been difficult with the government's focus (rightly or wrongly) on constitutional reform," said Bill Diviney, an economist at Barclays in Singapore.

 "In hindsight, perhaps it was unrealistic to expect so much of a government that, for all intents and purposes, is a caretaker until democracy is restored."

-(Additional reporting by Pracha Hariraksapitak, Khettiya Jittapong and Manuphattr Dhanananphorn; Editing by Simon Webb and Mark Heinrich)
+(Additional reporting by Pracha Hariraksapitak, Khettiya Jittapong and Manuphattr Dhanananphorn; Editing by Simon Webb and Alex Richardson)